Noam-Dori/dynamica/README.md

 For example, converting a string to an int, a Value will first attempt to scan the string and see it fits a numeric format.
 If it succeeds, it will convert and return that number.
 Otherwise, it will return the next best thing: a hash value of the string.

-#### DDParam
+#### Param

-The DDParam class is *the* abstraction of all parameter types, and is the template for creating them.
+The Param class is *the* abstraction of all parameter types, and is the template for creating them.
 At this point, not much is known about the parameter, but the following:

 * the parameter has a name